zencart/documentation/content/user/payment/square.md

   - Click **Update** to save the new Square WebPay config values.
   - Click the green button in the Zen Cart admin sidebar that says "Click here to login and Authorize your account."
 If everything is correct, the Sort Order LED for Square WebPay will go green.
   - Click the **Edit** button one more time.
 This will fill in the Location ID field.
 Click **Update**.
+9. If this isn't working, check again to be sure you are editing the "Square WebPay" module not the old "Square" module - it's easy to get the two mixed up.

+Once you have installed and successfully tested Square Webpay, you will want to [create a cron job to refresh the Square token](/user/payment/square_avoiding_token_expiry/).

 ## Handling Refunds, Captures, Voids

 ### Refunds